-The Annual General Meeting of Vidrala, S.A. held on April 27, 2021, approved the increase share capital by Euros 1,449 thousand through the issuance and circulation of 1,421,020 new ordinary shares with par value of one euro and 2 cents (Euros 1.02) each, without a share premium, all of the same class and series as those outstanding, with a charge to unrestricted reserves.
-The objective was to allocate them freely to Company shareholders in the proportion of one (1) new share for every twenty (20) existing shares.
+Furthermore, the Ordinary General Shareholders' Meeting of Vidrala, S.A. held on 27 April 2022 resolved to increase the share capital by 1,492 thousand euros by issuing and putting into circulation 1,463,179 new ordinary shares a par value of 1.02 euros each, through the issue of new ordinary shares with a par value of one euro and two euro cents (1.02 euros) each, without share premium, of the same class and series as those in circulation, charged to freely distributable reserves, in order to allocate them free of charge to the Company's shareholders, in the proportion of one (1) new share for every twenty (20) existing shares of the Company.

-Thus, as of 31 December 2021, Vidrala, S.A.'s share capital amounted to Euros 30,438 thousand, divided up into 29,841,423 shares of one euro and two euro cents (Euros 1.02) par value each.
+Thus, following approval by the Spanish National Securities Market Commission of the admission to trading of the new shares of the Company on 23 December 2022 and their registration in the corresponding Mercantile Register, at 31 December 2022 the share capital of Vidrala, S.A. was set at 31,341 thousand euro, divided into 30,726,777 shares of one euro and two euro cents (1.02 euro) par value each.